-Keith Gilmore Foundation Scholarships Four \$1500 scholarships are offered to individuals in an undergraduate or postgraduate degree program in agriculture, journalism or communications at a recognized university.
+Keith Gilmore Foundation Scholarships

+Four \$1,500 scholarships are offered to individuals in undergraduate or post-graduate degree programs in agriculture, journalism, or communications at a recognized university.
 The successful applicant will already have completed a minimum of one year in his/her major field of studies.

-Three \$750 scholarships are offered to individuals enrolled in a recognized diploma program in agriculture and/or journalism or communications.
+Three \$750 scholarships are offered to individuals enrolled in recognized diploma programs in agriculture and/or journalism or communications.
 The successful applicant will have already completed a minimum of one year in a diploma program.
 Applications are available at the NSAC Awards Office and should be submitted not later than July 1 to:

-The Keith Gilmore Foundation, 5160 Skyline Way N.E., Calgary, Alberta T2E 6V1.
+The Keith Gilmore Foundation 5160 Skyline Way N.E.
+Calgary, Alberta T2E 6V1.

 Hants County Exhibition Scholarship

-This \$1000 scholarship is sponsored by the

-Windsor Agricultural Society.
-Applicants

-must be residents of Hants County, NS,

-entering any year of any program at a

-recognized agricultural or veterinary

-college and have aspirations of working in

-the agricultural industry.
-Selection criteria

-include academic performance, extracurricular activities, part-time employment,

-and career plans.
-Copy of transcript and

-application form must be received by

-August 26 at:
+This \$1,000 scholarship is sponsored by the Windsor Agricultural Society.
+Applicants must be residents of Hants County, NS, entering any year of any program at a recognized agricultural or veterinary college and have aspirations of working in the agricultural industry.
+Selection criteria include academic performance, extra-curricular activities, part-time employment, and career plans.
+Copy of transcript and application form must be received by August 26 at:

-Windsor Agricultural Society

-Box 368 Windsor, NS B0N 2T0
+Windsor Agricultural Society PO Box 368 Windsor, NS BON 2TO